Overview

 details see optimizing

-.
+the mysqld variables.
 The general/temporary tab can give a useful

 snapshot.
 Before the recent upgrade of the database server I am using as an